zgarvin/GitWorkshop/README.md

-# this is just an example of a README file to practice working with remote repos
+This is just an example of a README file to practice working with remote repos.

+Now testing editing via GitHub itself.